-Today, more than ever, accountants are called on to integrate measurements and accountability across an entire organization and offer financial expertise to all functions at all levels.
-It is not enough to simply steward and report the financials anymore, but rather, to own the financial thought leadership for the organization and then help it perform at its highest level.
+Today, more than ever, business leaders are called on to integrate measurements and accountability across an entire organization and offer financial expertise to all functions at all levels.
+It’s not enough to report the financials anymore, but rather, to own the thought leadership for the organization and then help it perform at its highest level.

-Working horizontally across the organization versus working vertically within the accounting or finance function can help you become the integrated thought leader your organization needs.
+Working horizontally across the organization versus working vertically within your specific department can help you become the integrated thought leader your organization needs.

-To help move your team beyond repeating what the numbers say and instead to driving your entire organization toward its goals, you can deploy an approach called Entrepreneurial Operating System (EOS®).
+To help your team drive your entire organization toward its goals, you can deploy an approach called Entrepreneurial Operating System (EOS®).

 EOS is a framework and set of tools, outlined in the book Traction® by Gino Wickman, that measures ongoing performance and growth across an entire organization.